 This can be a substantial financial burden because you don't want to be the only one bringing communal gifts or taking part in the food.
 Additionally, you may have many employees that you'll need to provide gifts for.
 Also, let's face it, people tend to get competitive.
 No one wants to be labeled as the ‘Scrooge' or person who brought the ‘boring' gifts.

 This actually might not be as difficult as you fear.
-During our 30 Days to a Debt Free Christmas we talked a lot about keeping an eye on your budget and looking for frugal ways to cope with the holiday season.
 It is possible that other employees are feeling pressured to participate in holiday activities as well.

 So what does that mean exactly?
 It might mean that finances aren't great for everyone and you might be able to propose some changes that would lessen the financial toll.
 For example, if you feel comfortable, consider suggesting a Secret Santa gift exchange instead of getting gifts for all.
 As far as holiday parties, you could propose a cookie exchange party or some other type of event rather than a full meal.
 Or if your workplace usually goes out to eat at a local restaurant, you could suggest a pot luck.